salesforce/best/docs/content/docs/install.md

 # Installation

 ::: tip
-If you aren't familiar with build tools but want to explore Lightning Web Components, start coding in the [Playground](install#playground), which requires no installation.
+If you aren't familiar with build tools but want to explore Best...
 :::

-## Lightning Web Components CLI
+## Best CLI

-To install Lightning Web Components and the Lightning Web Components CLI, use the open source `lwc-create-app` tool.

-The CLI steps you through a simple build setup for an app.
+Foo Bar

 ```bash
 npx lwc-create-app my-app